Radically-Open DBT (RO-DBT)

 Unlike DBT, RO-DBT focuses on treating an avoidant attachment style characterized by abandoning relationships that involve discomfort.
 By contrast, standard DBT clients have an anxious attachment style characterized by frantic attempts to avoid abandonment.
 Since all relationships with depth can involve tension at times, this habit of abandoning relationships means people with over-control issues can end up lonely and disconnected.
 This habit can also mean that people with over-control issues do not stay in treatment when they experience tension with their therapist even though they may be very unhappy and sincerely desire help.
 Many people with over-control issues may stop & start treatment repeatedly, leading to a cycle that ultimately leads to a feeling of hopelessness & rejection, even if they have been the one to initiate termination of treatment.

-The main focus of RO-DBT treatment is to increase a client’s social connectedness through improving social signalling, increasing openness to new situations or experiences, and decreasing tendencies to be rigid & rule-driven in behaviors &/or to interact in an aloof manner.
+The main focus of RO-DBT treatment is to increase a client’s social connectedness through improving social signalling, increasing openness to new situations or experiences, decreasing tendencies to be rigid & rule-driven in behaviors &/or interacting in an aloof manner.

 A key element to treatment in RO-DBT is teaching clients how to relax prior to social interactions so they are better able to communicate and connect with others.
 Specific instructions are provided which allow clients to turn off their tendency to highly monitor themselves and rehearse interactions prior to engaging with others, resulting in less inhibited or disingenuous emotional expression.
 Clients are encouraged to practice these steps repeatedly during individual sessions, skills classes, & outside of therapy.